zkmopro/mopro/docs/docs/adapters/circom.md

 #### Automatically Generating Witness Functions

-And then you can automatically generate the witness functions for all the circuits in the specified folder.
+Then you can automatically generate the witness functions for all the circuits in the specified folder.

 To do so, in the `lib.rs` file, you can add the following: